jessfraz/blog/content/post/trust-and-integrity.md

 understanding the problem.
 It also doesn't build trust.

 Leaders should try to be cognisant of when something needs to be private and when they can be transparent about information.
+I also really enjoyed this insightful tweet as well:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Unlike respect, which can start from a positive value and go up or down depending on behavior, trust starts at 0.
+You have to earn the trust of your colleagues and reports before you can take loans out on it. <a href="https://t.co/aWRpdjAtBR">https://t.co/aWRpdjAtBR</a></p>&mdash; julia ferraioli (@juliaferraioli) <a href="https://twitter.com/juliaferraioli/status/1101572682863296514?ref_src=twsrc%5Etfw">March 1, 2019</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Just thought I would put my thoughts in writing since I said I would.
 This experience seeing how other industries work has been super fun for me.
 I might